 Cutting off their food source - Be sure to cleanup after cooking, food preparation and meal times, wipe down all surfaces with cleaning products so that they cannot catch a scent of available food.
 From now on sealable tupperware is your friend, if you have any leftovers then place them in a secure container and either shut away in the refrigerator or on a shelf away from the ground.
 As mentioned before, both rodents will happily eat garbage, so you should frequently take out your rubbish and place inside your outside garbage bins.

 Reduce their habitat and movements - Clear away any weeds, overgrown grass, rubbish and other possible objects that could provide hiding places for rodents around the outside of your home and on your property in general.
 They have no trouble with climbing, in fact they are experts when it comes to traversing obstacles, so where needed cut away any branches or move objects that could give an access route onto a roof or outside wall.
 Finally fill any holes or gaps from both outside the house and inside, make it as hard as possible for them to find a way in.

 If you believe you have a small number already inside we would recommend taking the following actions along with the preventative measures -

-If you find yourself coming up against an infestation, you still may want to first attempt using traps and baits on a larger scale however it might be time to call in the professionals.
+If you find yourself coming up against an infestation, it might be time to call in the professionals.
 Though the tips mentioned can help, rats are extremely difficult to get rid of once they have made a home in or around your property and because they are social creatures, once they get comfortable they will start to breed quickly.
 Even if you haven’t seen them in or around your house that doesn’t mean they aren’t there.
 If you are concerned, call your local JAE team, the experts in Pest Control in New Zealand.

 Our NZ Pest Control Guide will help in understanding and eradicating PestsPest Control Guide